Popeye the Sailor (film series): Famous Studios

-By the end of 1939, Max and Dave had stopped speaking to each other altogether, communicating solely by memo.
+By the end of 1939, Max and Dave Fleischer had stopped speaking to each other altogether, communicating solely by memo.
 In 1940, they found themselves at odds with Paramount over the control of their animation studio.
-The studio borrowed heavily from Paramount in order to move to Florida and expand into features, and Gulliver's Travels (1939) and Mr. Bug Goes to Town (1941) were only moderate successes.
-In May 1941, Paramount Pictures assumed ownership of Fleischer Studios.
-Paramount fired the Fleischers and began reorganizing the studio, which they renamed Famous Studios.
-With Famous Studios headed by Sam Buchwald, Seymour Kneitel, Isadore Sparber and Dan Gordon, production continued on the Popeye shorts.
+The studio borrowed heavily from Paramount in order to move to Florida and expand into features, and while their first feature, Gulliver's Travels (1939), was fairly successful, their second, Mr. Bug Goes to Town (1941) was not, and left the Fleischers in signing at debt to Paramount.
+In May 1941, Paramount assumed ownership of Fleischer Studios.
+The Fleischer's left by the turn of the year, and Paramount began reorganizing the studio, which they renamed Famous Studios.
+With Famous Studios headed by Sam Buchwald, Seymour Kneitel, I. Sparber and Dan Gordon, production continued on the Popeye shorts.

-In 1941, with World War II becoming a greater concern in the United States, Popeye was enlisted into the U.S. Navy, as depicted in the 1941 short The Mighty Navy.
-His regular costume was changed from the dark blue shirt, red neckerchief and light blue jeans he wore in the original comics to an official white Navy sailor uniform, which he retained until the 1970s.
-Popeye becomes an ordinary, downtrodden, Naval seaman in the wartime entries, usually getting the blame for mishaps.
+With World War II becoming a greater concern in the United States, Popeye enlisted into the U.S. Navy, as depicted in the 1941 short The Mighty Navy.
+His regular outfit was changed from the dark blue shirt with red-trimmed sailor collar and light blue bell-bottomed dungarees he wore in the original comics to an official US Navy sailor's white uniform, which he retained until the 1970s.
+Popeye becomes an ordinary, downtrodden, naval seaman in the wartime entries, usually getting the blame for mishaps.
 Film historian Leonard Maltin notes that the studio did not intend to make light of the war, but instead make Popeye more relevant with the times and show him in action.
 The early Famous-era shorts were often World War II-themed, featuring Popeye fighting Nazis and Japanese soldiers, most notably the 1942 short You're a Sap, Mr. Jap.
-As Popeye was popular in South America, Famous Studios set the 1944 cartoon We're on our Way to Rio in Brazil, as part of a "good neighbor" policy between the U.S. government and the rest of the continent during the war.
+As Popeye was popular in South America, Famous Studios set the 1944 cartoon W'ere on our Way to Rio in Brazil, as part of a "good neighbor" policy between the U.S. government and the rest of the hemisphere during the war.